 Attaching emotion to your narrative can make it more memorable.
 The emotion of fear is one I have implanted in my narrative quite a few times.
 For instance, the number “8034” is this huge number in the ocean swimming after me, with chomping teeth inside the circles of 8 and 0, and I am trying to swim away from this.
 Or take the number “12”, these are ninja’s that are trying to catch me because I shot the number 446.
 It all sounds incredibly strange, but it works.

 Using objects, places or people that you like should also help to create a memorable narrative.
 For instance, I like Elon Musk so I imagined the number 9 and 265 tattooed on him.
-I also like Colin Farrell, so I imagined the number 745 written on his head.
 Furthermore, I am fascinated with outer space and therefore used this location as one of my memory palaces.
 I found that the numbers in this memory palace were particularly memorable compared to my other memory palaces.

 Using the same digits and representations

 This can help to speed up recall.
 For instance, the number “82” is always represented as a door in my narrative; a door that opens up into a new world each time.
 At first, I found this problematic.
 The number 82 occurred several times in the first 200 digits and I initially had difficulty remembering which world I was stepping into.
 However, recurrent practice resolved this issue and it actually helped to speed up my recall.
 Although, I would suggest not using the same representations and numbers too often.
 Personally, I found that using them once or twice per 100 digits was effective.